Ernest C. Brace: Post-release

 Brace was released on March 28, 1973, spending 7 years, 10 months and 7 days in captivity, making him the longest-held civilian POW in Vietnam.
 Brace had not been listed as a prisoner during the past 7 years.
 His wife Patricia assumed her husband was dead and she remarried; a fact Brace found out at the processing station after his release.
 While receiving out-patient care in Naval Medical Center San Diego, Brace met a nurse named Nancy stationed there.
-He married her and moved to her hometown of Klamath Falls, Oregon where he later resided.
+He married her and moved to her hometown of Klamath Falls, Oregon, where he later resided.
 In light of Brace's time as a POW, President Gerald Ford issued him a full pardon as well as an honorable discharge from the Marine Corps.
 Brace, captured as a civilian, was nominated for the Prisoner of War Medal and the Purple Heart by Admiral James Stockdale, the senior officer among US prisoners held during the Vietnam War.
 Because Department of Defense regulations prohibit civilians from receiving military awards, the nominations were denied four times.
+In 1978 he was awarded the Department of Defense Distinguished Civilian Service Award.
 The most recent application in 2011, sent to the office of United States Secretary of the Navy Ray Mabus through fellow former POW John McCain, was successful.
 Brace commented that "these medals are the ones no one wants to get" as personal suffering is involved in qualifying for them.

 Brace worked for a few years in the late 1970s as a manager for Evergreen International Aviation, supporting aviation contracts for the United Nations in South Vietnam, Africa, and Mexico.
 He went on to work as an operations lead for Sikorsky Aircraft with other overseas contracts.
 In 2014, Klamath Community College awarded Brace an honorary associate degree in Aviation Science.
 The college is also considering naming their new veterans' center in his name.
-He died on December 5, 2014 of a pulmonary embolism.
+He died on December 5, 2014, of a pulmonary embolism.
 He was cremated and his ashes were scattered over his favorite fishing spot.